robertorosero/pyhtonmig/Doc/library/pickle.rst

 * Protocol version 2 was introduced in Python 2.3.
 It provides much more efficient pickling of :term:`new-style class`\es.

+* Protocol version 3 was added in Python 3.0.
+It has explicit support for bytes and cannot be unpickled by Python 2.x pickle modules.

 Refer to :pep:`307` for more information.

-If a *protocol* is not specified, protocol 0 is used.
+If a *protocol* is not specified, protocol 3 is used.
 If *protocol* is specified as a negative value or :const:`HIGHEST_PROTOCOL`, the highest protocol version available will be used.

 A binary format, which is slightly more efficient, can be chosen by specifying a *protocol* version >= 1.